 - You will receive an automated confirmation email to your Western email account.

 Prerequisites / Recommended Preparation

 Participants who complete all components of the workshop will receive a certificate of completion.

-Typically offered in October, February, and June.
+Typically offered in January/February.